saviour23/calculator/README.md

 # Simple Calculator

 ### Server and GUI are integrated.
-GUI hits respective rest micro-service exposed by server.
+GUI hits respective rest micro-service exposed by serer described below.

 #### GUI is developed using Angular 6

-#### Server is developed using spring-boot 2.5
+#### Server is developed using spring-boot 2.0.5.RELEASE

 # GUI